shurinov/fadroma/packages/agent/chain.md

 # Fadroma Agent API: Connecting to chains

-The standard Fadroma workflow start with connecting to a chain.
+The standard Fadroma workflow starts with connecting to a chain.

 For this, you need at least the URL of a RPC endpoint.
+To develop with a local blockchain node instead, see `@fadroma/devnet`.

 <!-- generated docs begin here -->

 # class *Backend*